 One Man Band | A Q&A With Musical Multitasker Wesley Eisold

-It’s Friday evening and I have plans, but nonetheless I’m happy to put a pause on things to sit down to talk to Wesley Eisold, the lead singer and mastermind behind the Dark Wave project Cold Cave.
+It’s Friday evening and I have plans, but I’m happy to put a pause on things to sit down to talk to Wesley Eisold, the lead singer and mastermind behind the Dark Wave project, Cold Cave.

 Throughout the years you’ve been involved in a variety of different musical projects (American Nightmare, Some Girls, XO Skeletons, Ye Olde Maids).
 It seems perhaps there is a certain level of restlessness in your spirit.
 Where does this desire to cross pollinate come from?